Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 At Muon Space, I split my time between two very different but connected problems: designing self-cleaning solar panel concepts with CFD/ML tools, and helping qualify custom torque rods that keep satellites pointed in the right direction.

 On the analysis side, I worked with simulation pipelines and data-driven models.
-On the hardware side, I helped think through test matrices, constraints, and how each design decision shows up in performance, cost, and risk.
+On the hardware side, I supported torque rod qualification—defining test matrices and helping run TVAC and vibration campaigns to validate designs before flight.

-Space systems Thermal / power Attitude control hardware Simulation pipelines
+Space systems Thermal / power Attitude control hardware TVAC & vibration testing Simulation pipelines

 MIT · Hypersonics Lab